csbg/BioinformaticsPracticals1/Script_UNIX.md

 gunzip -c Data.gz | cut -d$" " -f7,14

-### Identifying nucleotide profile matches
+### Identifying gRNA matches

-Now we will identify genes in the database that match a specific DNA pattern.
+Now we will identify genes in the database that match a specific gRNA.
 ```
 gunzip -c GRCh38_reformatted.gz | head -30
 ```